lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_1.md

 `@script`
-In this chapter we'll be covering how and what statistics to apply.
-But, this gets tricky to teach, which I'll explain shortly.
-We'll be focusing on general concepts rather than details of a method.
-We also won't cover interpretation just yet.
+In this chapter, we'll be covering statistical analyses.
+We'll be focusing on general concepts rather than details of a method and won't cover interpretation just yet.

 ---